WololoRC/blinder_api_final/README.md

 Get User credentials and return a authenticatio token if User is authenticated.

-A .json body with fields 'username' and 'password is required'.
+A .json body with fields 'username' and 'password' is 'required'.
 ***
 'api/profile/'<br>
 METHODS: 'POST'.<br>